polin103109/airbnb-for-test/readme.md

 ## PROJECT DESCRIPTION

-The current implementation of the project is based on HTML and Bootstrap CSS.This website is mobile and different device responsive.
-But it can be improved by transitioning to a single-page application using React.
-There is a variety of functionalities which can triggered by clicking on an icon or seraching for a specific field.
+The current implementation of the project is based on HTML and Bootstrap CSS.This website is mobile and different device fully responsive.
+This is now a static website but by the time I will make this website dynamic ny using react.
+There is a variety of functionalities which can triggered by clicking on an icon or seraching for a specific field in the original website.
 These all actions/functionalities can be done using react.
 By using React, code optimization,code reusability will be increased and website will be more handy.
 This project is a clone of the given project.I have used custom css stylesheet for more design in this project.This project can also be build based on Tailwind CSS.

 ## 💻 Tech Stack